emmekappa/google-drive-arq-backup-cleaner/README.md

 # Google Drive Arq Backup Cleaner
-Unlike many other cloud storage services, Google Drive doesn't auto delete files in trash/bin even after they've been there for a long time.
-There isn't even a way to check when a file was trashed.
-Emptying the entire trash folder is just too risky.

-This script deletes all Arq Backup files
-*WARNING* it will deletes all Google Drive binary (unknown) files which filename is 40chars
+This script deletes all [Arq Backup](http://www.arqbackup.com) files *WARNING* it will deletes all Google Drive binary (unknown) files which filename is 40chars

 ## Dependencies